 Black Food Folks formally organized in early 2019.
 As a celebrated photographer, Clay had a repository of images of a growing community of Black creatives and Colleen had a natural eye for detail and organization.
 Initially launched on Instagram, the gorgeous photos of Black food folks made a visual Rolodex of Black creatives.
 In addition to the feed, a robust monthly newsletter offered job listings, community news, and a growing list of resources directly to your inbox.

-Connecting Virtually During COVID-19
+Connecting Virtually in 2020

 One of the most fortuitous shifts for the Black Food Folks community was the Live Community Check-in.
 Instagram had just begun to allow dual guests in live videos and allow the videos to be saved to a profile feed.
 Clay and Colleen began using the feature on a nearly daily basis to talk with friends and quickly recruited community members to join in hosting duties.
 So many creatives who a month before had been unreachable thanks to 80 hour work weeks were suddenly at home.
 They found solace and respite in hosting and consuming the growing roster of programming.